ec-edelivery/dynamic-discovery-federated-infrastructure/README.md

 - **scheme-in-catalog**: Scheme in Catalog is ‘0195’
 - **catalog-identifier**: Catalog Identifier is ‘iso6523’ (One variation of the tests will use the scheme part of identifier: e.g. ‘iso6523-actorid-upis’)
 - **top-level-domain**: Top-Level Domain is ‘participants.ecosystem.org’

+#### DNS lookup query type 2

+The DNS lookup query 2 is more compact it follows the following format: (Please note that participant-scheme-format identifier must be DNS name compatible)

+    <DNS-QUERY> ::= <hash-over-identifier-value> "." <scheme-in-catalog> "." <participant-scheme-format> "." <top-level-domain>
+    <hash-over-identifier-value> ::= 1*63(ALPHA / DIGIT )
+    <scheme-in-catalog> ::= 4DIGIT
+    <participant-scheme-format> ::= 1*63(ALPHA / DIGIT / "-")
+    <top-level-domain> ::= n * (63(ALPHA / DIGIT / "-") “.")

+Example:

+    SWDXXVXUUTFABXJAAWCM4EUDZJUMNLUWJ3HZZY7QARWGRKA7Q4HQ.0088.iso6523-actorid-upis.participants.ecosystem.org

+Where in the example above:
+- **Participant identifier**:  0088:test01
+- **scheme-in-catalog**: Scheme in Catalog is ‘0088’
+- **participant-scheme-format**: Catalog Identifier is iso6523-actorid-upis
+- **stop-level-domain**: Top-Level Domain is ‘participants.ecosystem.org’

+For the tests in this README.md the DNS lookup query type 1 is used.

 ### DNS Domain Partitioning